NetworkAnim/Anim/README.md

 # Anim
-Download the proto.apk file
+Download the apk file
-Read the manual and try the app
+Read the manual
+Try the app